Nagasaki in 1 Day

 Hotel Concerto Nagasaki

 My favourite thing is the jacuzzi bathtub with TV.
-I’m not sure why I’m so excited about this – it’s not like I can understand Japanese TV… I think a soak in the jacuzzi will be the ideal antidote to a stressful day, but forget rule No 1 of jacuzzi baths.
+I’m not sure why I’m so excited about this – it’s not like I can understand Japanese TV.
+The bathroom also has a clock – so you can do a time and motion study on your motions?
+I think a soak in the jacuzzi will be the ideal antidote to a stressful day, but forget rule No 1 of jacuzzi baths.
 I throw in the bath gel provided by the hotel and have soon created a foam mountain range in the bathroom.

 Foam Bath Jacuzzi

-Once we are settled into our hotel, we go and explore Nagasaki, although the combination of the weather and the fact we arrived much later than anticipated mean we have to curtail our plans.
+Once we have settled into our hotel, we set off to explore Nagasaki.
+Unfortunately, the combination of the bad weather and the fact that getting stuck in the snow meant we arrived much later than anticipated, result in having to curtail our plans somewhat.
+But we manage to visit some of the city’s key sites.

 Nagasaki Atomic Bomb Museum

-We head first to the Nagasaki Atomic Bomb Museum which tells the story of the bomb attack and its aftermath.
+We head first to the Nagasaki Atomic Bomb Museum, which tells the story of the atomic bomb attack and its aftermath.

 Nagasaki Atomic Bomb Museum